karln-create/2020-cs121-battleship/README.md

 			Need: reliable rand function.
 Last implementation in PA5 was incredibly unreliable, i.e. it tends to bias towards multiple-of-a-kind, which sort of takes the fun out of playing.

+	UPDATE 2020-04-02-THU-1215:
+		I have changed the global arrays back to <char> type.
+After reading and thinking more about type, I remembered that char type has a much smaller memory footprint (1 byte per char vs. 4 bytes per integer).
+On the other hand, there is virtually no difference in implementation of the arrays.

+		TO-DO: start work on the core-game:
+			1. Coinflip to determine which player goes first.
+			2.	a.
+Create the manual ship placement algorithm.
+				b.
+Create the random ship placement algorithm.
+			3. Create the algorithm to update the player board.

+	UPDATE 2020-04-02-THU-1350:
+		Completed implementation for the first ship placement (the Carrier) for either orientations (horizontal or vertical).
+		TO-DOL: Create condition to check if the next ship length might collide with the previousply placed ship.

+	UPDATE 2020-04-02-THU-1900: Implemented manual ship placement.
+		I had some difficulties implementing this part because I was setting too many conditions making the program unnecessarily convoluted.
+		For example, I was trying to 'help' out the player.
+If the player placed a ship too close to the border, I would flip the ship and place it in the opposite direction.
+This created unwanted behaviors that I could not figure out how to solve.

+		In the end, I decided to simplify the conditions by grouping all collision and out-of-bound coordinates together.
+The program throws a warning flag if the player enter any coordinates that fit in this group.

+		TO-DO: Create a randomizer for ship placement for P2.